Skip to content

 165. Programme to support scheme smallholders?

 [Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company refers to scheme smallholders as FELDA settlers and reports to assist them through the 'Settler Development Program (PPP)' by providing them with training on technical advice on agronomy and industry awareness, and updates on the palm oil industry's development, challenges, and regulatory requirements.
+The company refers scheme smallholders as FELDA settlers and reports to provide them with technical advice and updates on the palm oil industry's development, challenges, and regulatory requirements.
+However, this information is reported in common for both FELDA settlers and the company's independent smallholders.
+Thus, it is unclear if this program covers both smallholders or if FELDA and independent smallholders are the same.

 166. Percentage of scheme smallholders involved in programme?